FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_2_2_task.md

 - **2.5:** Create a dynamic address object with the **settings shown below**, including searching for the NLB with **PublicNLB1** to find the full filter, then click **OK**.

 {{% notice tip %}}
 Dynamic address objects allows creating address objects based on resource metadata such as VPC ID, Auto Scale Group, EKS Cluster or Pod, and even Tag Name + Value pairs applied to the resource.
-FortiOS is using AWS API calls behind the scenes such as ec2:DescribeInstances, ec2:DescribeNetworkInterfaces, eks:ListClusters, eks:DescribeCluster, etc to find running resources to match based on metadata and pull their IP address information.
+FortiOS is using AWS API calls behind the scenes such as ec2:DescribeInstances, ec2:DescribeNetworkInterfaces, eks:ListClusters, eks:DescribeCluster, etc. to find running resources to match based on metadata and pull their IP address information.
 This is done on a frequent basis to keep the dynamic address object up to date automatically. **To learn more about all the public and private clouds this feature supports, check out our [**documentation**](https://docs.fortinet.com/document/fortigate/7.4.3/administration-guide/753961/public-and-private-sdn-connectors)**.
 {{% /notice %}}

 ![](image-t4-1.png)